 The Mob Is Approaching

-As the sound of the mob grew louder and louder people in the neighbourhood was preparing for an onslaught, we were asked to switch off their lights and bolt all the doors and the windows.
+As the sound of the mob grew louder and louder people in the neighbourhood was preparing for an onslaught, we were asked to switch off our lights and bolt all the doors and the windows.
 During that time our neighbourhood had very few homes with a telephone connection and our house was one of them.
-I could see my father and few other men frantically trying to call the local police station to ask for help but there were no one picking up.
+I could see my father and few other men frantically trying to call the local police station to ask for help but there was no one picking up.
 After almost a dozen calls someone picked up only to tell that the entire police station was empty as all the forces available were deployed across the city to stop the outbreak of riot.

 With no other option, the men in the locality decided to take things in their own hand, people were divided into groups and given different points of the main road to take positions.
 Bags of sand from the construction site were being used as an improvised bunker.
 Some of my father’s friends were seen gathering glass bottles and fluorescent tube lights.
 As the sound of the mob started getting louder in the distance it was time for our locality to respond.
 Every time the mob gave a shout the men from our locality responded louder just to show that they were ready.
 Some started banging the lamp post in response creating an even louder noise.
 All this continued till around 4 AM, I wanted to peek out of the window to see what was going on while my sister was hiding under the blanket and in tears of fear.